A Lensing-Band Approach to Spacetime Constraints: Benchmark: Projected constraints in the Kerr spacetime

-As expected, given that the modelled VLBI feature is a circle, the results disfavour high inclinations.
+As expected, given that the modeled VLBI feature is a circle, the results disfavor high inclinations.
 To be specific, the posterior for the \emph{projected constraint} on inclination results $i \doteqdot {34^{\circ}}^{+28^{\circ}}_{-22^{\circ}}\;$.
-Indeed, the $n=1$ lensing band becomes very thin as the inclination approaches $i\sim 90^{\circ}$, as shown by the different rows in~\cref{fig:LBGR}.
-We highlight that formally our analysis assumes, and thus all constraints rely on, a confident detection of lensed emission throughout the specified region $\text{LB}^{n\geq1}_\text{VLBI}$, cf.~darker and colored regions in~\cref{fig:LBGR,fig:scheme-example} and the discussion in~\cref{sec:observing-lensed-emission-region}.
+Indeed, the $n=1$ lensing band becomes very thin as the inclination approaches $i\sim 90^{\circ}$, as shown by the different rows in Fig.~\ref{fig:LBGR}.
+We highlight that formally our analysis assumes, and thus all constraints rely on, a confident detection of lensed emission throughout the specified region $\text{LB}^{n\geq1}_\text{VLBI}$, see, for instance, the darker and colored regions in Figs.~\ref{fig:LBGR} and~\ref{fig:scheme-example} and the discussion in Subsec.~\ref{sec:observing-lensed-emission-region}.
 In particular, the quantitative \emph{projected constraints} (such as the one on the inclination) which arise from a thinning of the lensing band, implicitly rely on lensed emission being observed not just \emph{somewhere} but \emph{everywhere} within the observed region.

 The above example highlights that our \emph{projected constraints} should be interpreted as an estimate for the constraining power of a given VLBI observation or as a means to uncover quantitative physical correlations among the underlying parameters of the geometry.